 Before even getting to the sowing stage there are a few tips you should bear in mind.
-You will need to get some shallow planting trays with a lot of holes in them, this allows for water to drain quickly from the planting medium when your seedlings are very young and fragile.
-Please see below for what I use - I've had great success sowing both succulents and cacti in these.
+You will need to get some shallow planting trays with a lot of holes in them; this allows for water to drain quickly from the planting medium when your seedlings are very young and fragile.
+Please see below for what I use - I've had great success growing both succulents and cacti in these.

-Once your seeds have arrived and you are ready to plant it is important that your sand is free draining and pesticide free.
+Once your seeds have arrived, and you are ready to plant it is essential that your sand is free draining and pesticide free.
 Please bear in mind that much of the sand sold commercially is sprayed with both fungicides and herbicides to make it "hassle free" for the consumer.
 You will need to find some horticultural sand or even kitty litter without perfume for this.
-I like to use builder's sand that you can find at your local DIY store - it is meant for mixing into cement but it works perfectly for this.
+I like to use builder's sand that you can find at your local DIY store - it is meant for mixing into cement, but it works perfectly for this.

 Make sure that you scatter the seed with some space between them and tap the tray gently against a flat surface.
-By tapping it you are making sure that any seed that does not touch the sand will fall into place.
+By tapping it, you are making sure that any seed that does not touch the sand will fall into place.
 Cover them with either a shower cap or a humidity dome until they start sprouting - this is important as most seed won't germinate unless there's a certain amount of humidity in the air.

 Depending on the seeds the succulents will take anywhere from a few days to a couple of weeks to germinate.
 As you can see they are equally as small as the seeds were and will require stable water conditions for about a week before you can start letting the medium dry out a bit more.
 Remember to remove your humidity dome or shower cap as soon as you see them sprout.
-Too much humidity will make them rot.
+Too much moisture will make them rot.

 To water them carefully flood the tray by pouring water into the corners of it.
 Make sure the water drains through and that you do not let them stand in water by keeping the tray in a container or plate.
-The sand should be soaking wet but the plants should never sit in water.
-I move my trays into the sink or into the garden for watering so that the extra water can escape easily.
+The sand should be soaking wet, but the plants should never sit in water.
+I move my trays into the sink or into the garden for watering so that the extra water can escape quickly.
 Let the sand dry fully before watering again.
-By doing this you mimic what those plants would experience in the desert.
+By doing this, you mimic what those plants would experience in the desert.
 Drought and flood - once it rains.
-After a few weeks they will start looking like the little plants in the picture below.
+After a few weeks, they will start looking like the little plants in the picture below.
 Even though you might be tempted to move them to another container since they are forming sturdy looking plants you should stay patient and let them grow.

 Varieties that I managed to grow from seed so far.